 The biggest question for any trucking company is where they should get their ELD.
 With TruckingOffice, you can purchase a complete ELD system, VID, and mobile application for $20 a month.
 For $240 a year, not only do you get a complete ELD system for once price, but you get a free VID.
 You can implement this ELD (as well as VID) in twelve easy steps.
 You can maintain it from a Bluetooth compliant device.

 An ELD can be life-changing for any trucking company.
 It ensures that no trucker is being overworked.
 It also ensures paperwork is accurate and easily transferable.
-An ELD does not only save time spent on paperwork, but it saves lives.
-Try it out for your fleet today!
+An electronic logging device does not only save time spent on paperwork, but it saves lives.